 Hi!
 My name is Lia, and I am in my final year at Cornell University.
 I'm majoring in Government and pursuing an independent major that combines politics, international studies, and sociology.
 My first-year Laidlaw project was focused on researching Russian political parties in the lead-up to the country's 2021 parliamentary elections.
 During my second summer, I traveled to Choma, Zambia through the Laidlaw centralized project with Columbia University.

-Hey, I'm Kobi and I’m an undergraduate Laidlaw Scholar studying Biological Sciences with a concentration in Animal Physiology at Cornell University.
-I’m currently a junior from Ithaca, New York pursuing the pre-veterinary track, and my academic interests lie in veterinary medicine, genetics, and molecular biology.
-My research focused on evaluating Holstein dairy cattle genomic data with the goal of identifying genetic regions associated with cattle health, dairy production, and disease resistance in order to inform cattle breeding and management decisions internationally.
-My LiA experience took place in Santiago Atitlán, Guatemala where I worked with FARVets, a group that implements sterilization clinics abroad.
+Hey, I'm Kobi and I’m a 2021 Laidlaw Scholar studying Biological Sciences with a concentration in Animal Physiology at Cornell University.
+I’m from New York, and I'll be studying at Cornell's College of Veterinary Medicine as my next educational step.
+My academic interests lie in small animal veterinary practice, research, and teaching.
+My Laidlaw research focused on evaluating Holstein dairy cattle genomic data with the goal of identifying genetic regions associated with cattle health, dairy production, and disease resistance in order to inform cattle breeding and management decisions internationally.
+My LiA experience took place in Santiago Atitlán, Guatemala where I worked with FARVets, a Cornell Vet group that implements sterilization clinics abroad.
 Outside of academics and research, I am passionate about traveling, sustainability, animals, and all things music.

 I am from South Orange, New Jersey and I am currently studying Computer Science and Linguistics at Cornell University.
 I’ve always been fascinated by the interdisciplinary nature of technology and my goal is to find ways to connect technology with other fields to affect positive change.
 I’m incredibly excited to implement this technological approach in my research project, where I’ll be using data to analyze local effects of maquiladoras and international policies.
 Outside of academics, I’m an Arts and Sciences Ambassador and Peer Advisor, a member of the Cornell Blockchain club, and an avid rock climber.